near/sdk-docs/docs/zero-to-hero/01-basics/02-add-functions-call.md

 ### Create a subaccount

 If you've followed from the previous section, you have NEAR CLI installed and a full-access key on your machine.
 While developing, it's a best practice to create a subaccount and deploy the contract to it.
 This makes it easy to quickly delete and recreate the subaccount, which wipes the state swiftly and starts from scratch.
-Let's use NEAR CLI to create a subaccount:
+Let's use NEAR CLI to create a subaccount and fund with 1 NEAR:

-    near create-account crossword.friend.testnet --masterAccount friend.testnet
+    near create-account crossword.friend.testnet --masterAccount friend.testnet --initialBalance 1

 If you look again in your home directory's `.near-credentials`, you'll see a new key for the subaccount with its own key pair.
 This new account is, for all intents and purposes, completely distinct from the account that created it.
 It might as well be `alice.testnet`, as it has, by default, no special relationship with the parent account.
 To be clear, `friend.testnet` cannot delete or deploy to `crossword.friend.testnet` unless it's done in a single transaction using Batch Actions, which we'll cover later.